azure-claudiu/golden-image/README.md

 ## T.3 - image3.pkr.hcl
 * uses an `ansible` provisioner
-* Ansible has to be installed from the machine where Packer is run
+* Ansible has to be installed on the machine where Packer is run
+* if encountering a 'failed to handshake' error while the Ansible playbook runs, see a fix in the references section.

 # Azure prerequisites